lehoangluong-ah/cdm2024/docs/init.md

 :::info Info

-- `onRefreshTokenError` is optional, if not provided, the default behaviour is to throw an `NaluriChatError` error of code 4009.
+- `onRefreshTokenError` is optional, if not provided, the default behaviour is to throw an `AHChatErrors` error of code 4009.

 - `onRefreshTokenError` is called when the refresh token is expired or invalid.